Configure Real-Time Data Integration With Oracle Autonomous Database

 • Monitoring data or information displayed in the Applications page is reset every day (24 hours).

 • The data processing and transmission depends on the volume of data stored.
-You may expect a delay in transferring big volumes of data for real-time data transfer.
-Also, the daily transmission is initiated as per the daily extraction period.
+You might expect a delay in transferring big volumes of data for real-time data transfer.
+Also, the daily transmission starts as per the daily extraction period specified in Oracle Field Service.

-• The data transfer for the entities, namely, Activity, Inventory, ActivityLink, Resources, Users, and Route entities is not started immediately when the user opts for real-time data transfer.
+• The data transfer for the entities, namely, Activity, Inventory, ActivityLink, Resources, Users, and Route entities isn't started immediately when the user opts for real-time data transfer.

-The real-time data transfer for the entities is initiated only from the next day after the first run of the daily extraction process is completed.
+The real-time data transfer for the entities is started only from the next day after the first run of the daily extraction process is completed.

 Consider the following configurations for the new application: